NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 A form object should know if input is missing or invalid, but I do not give my form objects the knowledge to decide why a given piece of data is invalid.
 I find that validation rules are best handled by initializing a dedicated type.

 Earlier we had an example form that returned email input as a string.
-Let's revist that form assuming we have an email class.
+Let's revist that form assuming that we have an email class.
 The email class handles validation and will fail with an `ArgumentError` should it be unable to handle the input.
 [See an example implementation of email class](https://github.com/CrowdHailer/typtanic/blob/master/lib/typetanic/email.rb).
-The simple form can be changed to the following and gains the ability to handle errors.
+The simple form can be changed to the following and gains the ability to handle errors:

 ```rb
 # {% highlight ruby %}